Volunteer with Rhinos

 WiFi and cellphone signal:

-WiFi is available at our Chiwawe Wilderness Camp on a pay-as-you-go basis - there is no 3G signal at camp.
-At Numwa House there is 3G signal but no WiFi.
-Cellphone signal and 3G are intermittently available in certain areas of the conservancy.
-We recommend purchasing an Econet SIM card on arrival into Zimbabwe.
+WiFi is available at both sites on a pay-as-you-go basis.
+At Numwa House there is 3G as well as WiFi, and cellphone signal and 3G are intermittently available in certain areas of the conservancy.
+We recommend purchasing an Econet SIM card on arrival in Zimbabwe.

 Safe and Valuables: